SuperLimitBreak/display-trigger/triggerWeb/README.md

 is the _trigger_ in displayTrigger.

-Note: This is currently using old web frontend technology.
 We need to migrate this to webpack/es6/jasmine to be in line with the rest of the web frontend projects.